BinduPriyaJadav/MachineLearning/README.md

-# this is Machine learning folder contains related projects
+# This is Machine learning folder contains related projects